yurivictor/vox-holidays/README.md

 Tests are in `test` folder.

-If you haven't already installed the dependencies
+If you haven't already installed the dependencies:

 ```bash
 $ npm install
 ```

-Then run the tests
+Then run the tests:

 ```bash
 $ npm test